-The Independence Program is designed for the most severely wounded warriors who must rely on their families and caregivers due to moderate to severe TBI, spinal-cord injury, or other neurological conditions.
-Oftentimes, these severely wounded warrior's cognitive or physical challenges limit their opportunities to access resources and activities in their own community.
-The Independence Program provides support and training in important life skills and enables involvement in meaningful activities, including social and recreational wellness, volunteer work, and education.
+WWP's Independence Program is designed for the most severely wounded, ill, or injured veterans who must rely on their families and caregivers due to moderate to severe TBI, spinal-cord injury, or other neurological conditions.
+Oftentimes, these severely injured warriors' cognitive or physical challenges require extensive, continuous care.